First Time Buyers Guide to Buying a Property

 This is where the lender performs a credit check and indicates if you have passed their credit scoring.
 If there is a reason to have concerns about hard footprint credit checks, we will usually start with a lender that has a “soft check” to begin with.
 We can then also provide you with a list of the documentation you will need to apply in full.

-You will often hear that it’s good to reduce your outgoings for a few months and pay off any unnecessary borrowing in order to make your application “look better”.
+You will often hear that it’s good to reduce your outgoings for a few months and pay off any unnecessary borrowing to make your application “look better”.
 Although it cannot hurt, it’s often just window dressing.

 What is far more important generally is that you do not stray beyond any overdraft limits at all and do not miss any payments on credit items.
 Starting any new credit commitments could affect a recommendation already made by a broker.

-When you get to the stage of making an offer the agent will normally ask you for proof of funds (an agreement in principal, and proof of your deposit).
+When you get to the stage of making an offer the agent will normally ask you for proof of funds (an agreement in principle, and proof of your deposit).
 They will also normally ask who your solicitor is.

 But don’t pay anyone to start any work before speaking to your mortgage advisor.